Nub/omagari/README.md

 ## Background
-I originally wrote this editor as an internal tool.
-Following requests from the Bevy community, I am now open-sourcing it.
+This editor was written as an internal tool for the development of hexroll3.
+Following requests by the Bevy community, it is now open-sourced as-is.

 ## Getting Started